swidler/roam-python/README.md

 	-cpg flag for creating CpG file (default: false)
 	-cr reference genome assembly for CpG file
+	-no flag for not running the rest of RoAM after creating CpG file (default: false) -u determines which threshold to use--from diagnose (if true), or user-entered (default: true) -ct user-entered threshold used to identify sites with a true C->T mutation (used only if use_max_TsPerCoverage is false) (default: 0.25)
-	-no flag for not running the rest of RoAM after creating CpG file (default: false) -dm method of deamination rate calculation (can be reference [default and highly recommended] or global)
+	-mg merge two consecutive coordinates of every CpG position (default: true) -ga threshold used to identify sites with a true C->T mutation.
+Only for library='single' (default: 0.25) -me method used to remove true C->T mutations (default: c_to_t for library='double', otherwise both) -dm method of deamination rate calculation (can be reference [default and highly recommended] or global)
 	-mc minimum coverage of sites for deamination rate calculation (default: 1)